Law of Croatia

 During the post-war era, the Croatian legal system become influenced by elements of the socialist law.
 Croatian civil law was pushed aside, and it took norms of public law and legal regulation of the social ownership.
 After Croatia declared independence from Yugoslavia on June 25, 1991, the previous legal system was used as a base for writing new laws.
-The Law on Obligations (Zakon o obveznim odnosima) was enacted in 2005.
+The Civil Obligations Act (Zakon o obveznim odnosima) was enacted in 2005.
 Today, Croatia as a European Union member state implements elements of the EU acquis into its legal system.